Frequently Asked Questions

-SAISSA is seeking to maintain the entire length of the project, which must be renourished all together in one project effort for economic and project performance reasons.
+SAISSA has successfully maintained the entire length of the project, which was renourished all together in one project effort for economic and project performance reasons.
 Likewise, the construction of a beach nourishment project requires a great deal of planning and preparation, from both a physical engineering/environmental aspect and from a financial standpoint.
-SAISSA has taken substantial efforts to coordinate the construction project and develop a financial plan to pay for the beach renourishment project, including the coordination of cost-sharing grants that will significantly reduce the overall cost of the project to the members of SAISSA.
+SAISSA has taken substantial efforts to coordinate the construction project and develop a financial plan to pay for the beach renourishment project, including the coordination of cost-sharing grants that significantly reduced the overall cost of the project to the members of SAISSA.

-2. How long will the renourishment take to complete?”
+2. How long does a renourishment take to complete?”

-The beach renourishment is expected to require 3-4 months to complete and will commence in May or June (approximately).
-Work will begin at the southern end of Amelia Island near the rock breakwater and will proceed northward at a rate of roughly 150-200 ft per day.
-For safety, the contractor will close off segments of the beach only where sand placement is actively occurring.
-The remainder of the shoreline will remain open to the public.
-The beach fill placement will occur 7 days per week, 24 hours per day, so that the project can be completed as quickly as possible.
-It is noted that there will be construction noise associated with the project, but any one location on the beach will only be affected for a few days as the work advances northward along the beach.
+The beach renourishment typically requires 3-4 months to complete.
+Work began at the southern end of Amelia Island near the rock breakwater and proceeded northward at a rate of roughly 150-200 ft per day.
+For safety, the contractor closed off segments of the beach only where sand placement was actively occurring.
+The remainder of the shoreline remained open to the public.
+The beach fill placement occurred 7 days per week, 24 hours per day, so that the project was completed as quickly as possible.
+It is noted that there was construction noise associated with the project, but any one location on the beach was affected for just a few days as the work advanced northward along the beach.

 3. “The beach looks good to me; how can it be eroding?”